#003 D TF Gradient Descent in TensorFlow

 Then we will run a single step of gradient descent and print the result.
 We can see that the value of \(\omega \) moved a little bit towards the minimum of our cost function.
 We will also close this session here.

-We can see that, to get the minimum of the cost function, we need to repeat previous steps multiple time.
-This time we will run the tf.Session() with a with bock.
-After every iteration of gradient descent we will save a value of \(\omega \) in a list.
+We can see that, to get the minimum of the cost function, we need to repeat previous steps multiple times.
+This time we will run the tf.Session() within this cell.
+After every iteration of gradient descent, we will save a value of \(\omega \) in a list.

 Then we will run a session to calculate a cost function.
-Notice that we had to reshape the lin_space because we specified the dimension od placholder xx_placeholder to be (1,500).
-If we have not done this we would got an error.
+Notice that we had to reshape the lin_space because we specified the dimension od placeholder xx_placeholder to be (1,500).
+If we have not done this we would get an error.

-We can see that we get a two NumPy arrays of shape (1, 500).
+We can see that we get two NumPy arrays of shape (1, 500).

 Of course, we can easily define a cost function on the range of \(\omega \) values in NumPy but the purpose of the code above was to see how we can do it using TensorFlow.

 Now, we will plot the cost function \(J(\omega) \) and we will also see how we are getting closer to the minimum of a cost function.